omarsahl/Flopsy/README.md

 ## Details
-The animation is made using [Adobe After Effects](https://www.adobe.com/products/aftereffects.html), Exported using [BodyMovin](https://aescripts.com/bodymovin/), Rendered using [Lottie](https://airbnb.design/lottie/) and Controlled using Lottie's[Animation Segments](http://airbnb.io/lottie/android/android.html#play-animation-segments)
+The animation is made using [Adobe After Effects](https://www.adobe.com/products/aftereffects.html), Exported using [BodyMovin](https://aescripts.com/bodymovin/), Rendered using [Lottie](https://airbnb.design/lottie/) and Controlled using Lottie's [Animation Segments](http://airbnb.io/lottie/android/android.html#play-animation-segments)

 ## Comments
 Since I'm a terrible animator, feel free to edit it for your needs.